kyzn-15/Apex--Legends/README.md

-# Apex Legends Website Clone
+# Apex Legends Website Clone by Kevin Wilbert Johan 11 IPA 1

 This is a clone of the Apex Legends official website built using **Express.js** as the backend framework, **Handlebars.js** for templating, and **Bootstrap** for responsive design.
 The project aims to replicate the layout and functionality of the official site using a lightweight server and front-end technologies.